Andi-K/hack2php/README.md

 This project is in a very early stage, so you will probably encounter problems in some cases.
 If so, please create a PR and an issue as described in the Contribution section!

-Development is done using version HHVM LTS (3.30), HHVM 4.X and *.hack files have not been tested yet.
+Development is done using HHVM LTS (3.30), HHVM 4.X and *.hack files have not been tested yet.

 ## Getting started